abbr/Unippear/README.md

 3. *assets/&lt;version/theme&gt;/header.html* containing header HTML fragment loaded by calling [jQuery.get()](http://api.jquery.com/jquery.get/).
 By default header is prepended to document *&lt;body&gt;*.
 The container element can be changed by setting *headerContainer* option when client site invoking the loader.
 More about *headerContainer* option in [Customization](#customization) below.
 4. *assets/&lt;version/theme&gt;/footer.html*  containing footer HTML fragment loaded and inserted same way as *assets/&lt;version/theme&gt;/header.html* except that footer is appended to the container set by *footerContainer* option.

 To maximize performance, all assets are downloaded in parallel.
 Furthermore, all JS files are combined into one download by default.
-If individual JS download is desirable, say for debugging purpose, it can be enabled by toggling `routes.combineJs` to `false` in */app.js*.
+If individual JS download is desirable, say for debugging purpose, it can be enabled by setting environment variable `UNIPPEAR_COMBINE_JS` to `false`.

 The order of parsing assets is important.
 CSS and JS files should be named in their desired parsing order by, for example, prefixing file names with 0-left-padded digits such as 01_file1.js, 02_file2.js etc. To ensure event handler is defined before event is triggered, the loader postpones inserting header and footer into DOM only after all JS files have been downloaded and evaluated.